Gwinnett County, Georgia: Government and politics

 Gwinnett County has the largest public school system in the state of Georgia.
 Members of the Board of Education are elected from special election districts in the county.

 For most of the time from 1964 to 2012, the county was a Republican stronghold in presidential elections.
 The only Democrat to carry the county in this period was former Georgia governor Jimmy Carter in 1976, who carried Gwinnett County during his sweep of every county in the state.
 However, the Republican edge narrowed, and then eventually was eliminated, in the 2010s as the county, as well as the rest of the Atlanta metro area, became larger and more diverse.
 In 2016, Hillary Clinton became the first Democrat to win Gwinnett County in 40 years and the first non-Georgian Democrat to do so since John F. Kennedy in 1960, doing so by 5.9 points.
 This was due to changing demographics with white college-educated voters, as well as a white flight out of the county.
 In 2018, Stacey Abrams became the first Democrat to win Gwinnett County in a gubernatorial election since 1986 when Joe Frank Harris swept every county statewide.
-The Democratic trend became even more apparent in 2020, when Joe Biden won the county by 18.2 points, the best showing for a non-Georgian Democrat since Kennedy's 73.50%.
+The Democratic trend became even more apparent in 2020, when Joe Biden won 58.4% of the vote, the best showing for a non-Georgian Democrat since Kennedy's 73.5%.

-Raphael Warnock earned 62.8% of the vote here in the 2022 Senate runoff election, substantially improving upon Biden's result.
+Raphael Warnock earned 62.1% of the vote in the 2022 Senate runoff election, further improving upon Biden's result.

 Gwinnett County is one of six "reverse pivot counties", counties that voted Republican in 2008 and 2012 before voting Democratic in 2016 onward.